codepath/android_guides/Google-Cloud-Messaging.md

 <img src="http://imgur.com/ItRPQ7N.png" height=300/>

-Push notifications can be received assuming your app has registered to listen for GCM-based messages:
+Push notifications can be received assuming your app has registered to listen for FCM-based messages:

 <img src="http://imgur.com/adiFo8w.png" height=300/>

-In other words, in order to implement GCM, your app will need both a Google server and your own server.
+In other words, in order to implement FCM, your app will need both a Google server and your own server.
 When your app gets a token from Google, it needs to forward this token to your server.
 This token should be persisted by the server so that it can be used to make API calls to the Google server.
 With this approach, your server and the Android device do not need to create a persistent connection and the responsibility of queuing and relaying messages is all handled by Google's servers.

 ### Setup

 In order to use GCM, we need to go through the following steps:

- 1. Register with Google Console and enable GCM
+ 1. Signup with Firebase console.
-    - Obtain Sender ID (Project Number)
-    - Obtain Server API Key
+    - Associate an existing app or create a new one.
+    - Provide the app name and SHA-1 signature of debug key used to sign your app.
+    - Download a `google-services.json` configuration file.
  2. Integrate GCM into our Android app
     - Register for an [instance ID](https://plus.google.com/+AndroidDevelopers/posts/DMshVTyzqcL) and generate a token
     - Transmit the token to our web server